Skip to main content Go to home page

 If you are an absentee owner at 31 December, you must tell us before 15 January of the following year using our Absentee Owner Notification Portal.

-- 5% if you voluntarily tell us that you are an absentee owner before we start an investigation
+If you don't tell us that you are an absentee owner you will be liable for penalty tax.